Every fact automatically gets a "logged" wrapper

 - Replace the goal with its expansion

-- Continue until no more expansions apply
+- Continue until no more expansions apply (fixpoint)

 Pipeline¶

-The compiler pipeline orchestrates both expansions:
+The compiler pipeline orchestrates both expansions in sequence:

 .clausal source